scai5/scai-hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-Shirley Cai is a third-year Economics PhD student at Emory University.
+Shirley Cai is a fourth-year Economics PhD student at Emory University.
 She earned her B.A. in Economics and M.S. in Statistics from Stanford University in 2022.
 She has worked as a research assistant at the Shorenstein Asia-Pacific Research Center at Stanford.
 Her research interests are in health and labor economics.
 {style="text-align: justify;"}